simonkowallik/as3ninja/docs/templating.rst

   2. ``internal_service.yaml``

-AS3 Ninja loads, deserializes and then merges the configuration.
+AS3 Ninja loads, de-serializes and then merges the configuration.
 This results in the below python dict.

 .. code-block:: python
     :linenos: